salilab/imp/modules/test/README.md

-The overview section of the module page can contain any doxygen markup as well as references to \imp classes such as IMP::Model.
-See the [markdown documentation](httpd://daringfireball.net/projects/markdown) for a full description of what can be done in doxygen.
+Support for running tests of IMP functionality.
+Most of this is centered around the python `unittest` module.

-_Author(s)_: Daniel Russel
+_Author(s)_: Ben Webb, Daniel Russel

 _License_: [LGPL](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)
 This library is free software; you can redistribute it and/or